-(17)(16) "Hearings Division" means the Hearings Division of the Workers' Compensation Board.
+(16) "Hearings Division" means the Hearings Division of the Workers' Compensation Board.

-(18)(17) "Home Health Carehealth care" means medically necessary medical and medically related services provided in the injured worker'spatient's home environment.
-These services mightmay include, but are not limited to, nursing care, medication administration, personal hygiene, or assistance with mobility and transportation.
+(17) "Home health care" means necessary medical and medically related services provided in the patient's home environment.
+These services may include, but are not limited to, nursing care, medication administration, personal hygiene, or assistance with mobility and transportation.

-(19)(18) "Hospital" means an institution licensed by the State of Oregon as a hospital.
-(20) ICD-9-CM means International Classification of Diseases, Ninth Revision, Clinical Modification, Vol. 1, 2 & 3 by US Department of Health and Human Services.
-(21) ICD-10-CM means International Classification of Diseases, Tenth Revision, Clinical Modification.
-(22)(19) "Initial Cclaim" means the first open period on the claim immediately following the original filing of the occupational injury or disease claim until the worker is first declared to be medically stationary by an attending physician or authorized nurse practitioner.
+(18) "Hospital" means an institution licensed by the State of Oregon as a hospital.

+(19) "Initial claim" means the first open period on the claim immediately following the original filing of the occupational injury or disease claim until the worker is first declared to be medically stationary by an attending physician or authorized nurse practitioner.
 For nondisabling claims, the "initial claim" means the first period of medical treatment immediately following the original filing of the occupational injury or disease claim ending when the attending physician or authorized nurse practitioner does not anticipate further improvement or need for medical treatment, or there is an absence of treatment for an extended period.

-(23) "Inpatient" means an injured worker who is admitted to a hospital prior to and extending past midnight for treatment and lodging.
-(24)(20) "Insurer" means the State Accident Insurance Fund Corporation; an insurer authorized under ORS chapter 731 to transact workers' compensation insurance in the state; or, an employer or employer group that has been certified under ORS 656.430 meetingthat meets the qualifications of a self-insured employer under ORS 656.407.
-(25)(21) "Interim Medical Benefits medical benefits" means those services provided under ORS 656.247 on initial claims with dates of injury on or after January 1, 2002 that are not denied within 14 days of the employer's notice of the claim.
-(26)(22) "Mailed or Mailing Date," for the purposes of determining timeliness under these rules, mailing date" means the date a document is postmarked.
+(20) "Insurer" means the State Accident Insurance Fund Corporation; an insurer authorized under ORS chapter 731 to transact workers' compensation insurance in the state; or, an employer or employer group that has been certified under ORS 656.430 that meets the qualifications of a self-insured employer under ORS 656.407.

+(21) "Interim medical benefits" means those services provided under ORS 656.247 on initial claims with dates of injury on or after January 1, 2002 that are not denied within 14 days of the employer's notice of the claim.

+(22) "Mailed or mailing date" means the date a document is postmarked.
 Requests submitted by facsimile or "fax" are considered mailed as of the date printed on the banner automatically produced by the transmitting fax machine.
-Hand-delivered requests will be considered mailed as of the date stamped or punched in by the Workers' Compensation Division.
+Hand-delivered requests will be considered mailed as of the date stamped by the Workers' Compensation Division.
 Phone or in-person requests, where allowed under these rules, will be considered mailed as of the date of the request.

-(27)(23) "Managed Care Organization care organization" or "MCO" means an organization formed to provide medical services and certified in accordance with OAR chapter 436, division 015.
+(23) "Managed care organization" or "MCO" means an organization formed to provide medical services and certified in accordance with OAR chapter 436, division 015.

-(28)(24) "Medical Eevidence" includes, but is not limited to: expert written testimony; written statements; written opinions, sworn affidavits, and testimony of medical professionals; records, reports, documents, laboratory, \X-ray and test results authored, produced, generated, or verified by medical professionals; and medical research and reference material utilized used, produced, or verified by medical professionals who are physicians or medical record reviewers in the particular case under consideration.
+(24) "Medical evidence" includes, but is not limited to: expert written testimony; written statements; written opinions, sworn affidavits, and testimony of medical professionals; records, reports, documents, laboratory, X-ray and test results authored, produced, generated, or verified by medical professionals; and medical research and reference material used, produced, or verified by medical professionals who are physicians or medical record reviewers in the particular case under consideration.